hapify/hapify/docs/index.md

 ?
 Add another boilerplate? (y/N)
 ```

-For example, if you chose a back-end boilerplate, you can add one or more front-end boilerplate.
+For example, if you choose a back-end boilerplate, you can add one or more front-end boilerplates.
-If you need only one boilerplate or if you chose a full-stack boilerplate, just say `No`.
+If you need only one boilerplate or if you choose a full-stack boilerplate, just say `No`.

 ### Import pre-defined models

 If your project is empty, you may want to import pre-defined models from Hapify Cloud.
-To do so, select some use cases when this prompt:
+To do so, select some use cases when this prompts:

 ```
 ?
 Choose some presets to preload in your project